Kuruthipunal (film): Development

 In 1994, Govind Nihalani invited P. C. Sreeram and Kamal Haasan to a Bombay screening of his Hindi film Drohkaal.
 Both men liked the film; Haasan wanted to remake it in Tamil and Sreeram agreed.
 Haasan and Sreeram had discussions with Sab John about filming; it was decided Haasan would write the remake's screenplay.
 After completing the script, Haasan suggested three titles, two of which were Kuruthipunal and Drohi.
 The former title was met with objections because it was believed "the audience may not have a stomach for a morbid title".
 Sreeram, however, preferred Kuruthipunal, as it is also the title of a novel by Indira Parthasarathy, and he felt it had a connection to Akira Kurosawa's Throne of Blood (1957).
 It was decided to film simultaneously in Telugu with Drohi as the title.
+This was Sreeram's second film as director after Meera (1992).
 The film was produced by Haasan and his brother Chandrahasan under the banner Raaj Kamal Films International, photographed by Sreeram and edited by N. P. Sathish, while Haasan's then-wife Sarika was the sound recordist.
 Nirav Shah worked as an assistant cinematographer.
-The film has no songs and the score was composed by Mahesh.
+The film has no songs and the score was composed by Mahesh who previously worked with Haasan on Nammavar (1994).